Jan Lammers: Prototypes

 The Jan Lammers/Andy Wallace Toyota TS010 leads the example of Geoff Lees/Hitoshi Ogawa at the 1992 FIA WSC round at Silverstone.

 In 1989, the Jaguars were outclassed by the resurgent Mercedes effort, with Lammers only managing to score a second place at Jarama with Patrick Tambay.
 In the US, Lammers is more successful, winning in Portland and Del Mar, taking second in the Daytona 24 Hours, Lime Rock, Mid-Ohio and Road America and third at Sears Point and Topeka.
 The following year, Lammers wins the Daytona 24 Hours again, this time paired with Andy Wallace and Davy Jones, before taking third in the Sebring 12 Hours.
-In the WSC, however, Jaguar's new turbo engine proves fast but unreliable, and together with Wallace, Lammers only picks up a pair of second places.
+In the WSC, however, Jaguar's new turbo engine proves fast but unreliable, and together with Wallace, Lammers only picked up a pair of second places.
 Switching to the proven atmospheric V12 for Le Mans, Jaguar takes the double, but Lammers is in the second Jaguar across the line, having to recover from an earlier crash by teammate Franz Konrad.

 Having opted for a switch to Toyota, Lammers decides to wait in the wings for the new programme to come alive in 1992.
 In the World Championship, mated with Geoff Lees, Lammers takes two podium finishes, second at Suzuka and third at Magny-Cours.
 In the Japanese Sports-Prototype Championship, however, two wins at Fuji and Mine add up to another title for the Dutchman.
-One more Toyota appearance follows in 1993, finishing sixth for the Japanese constructor in the Le Mans 24 Hours.
+One more Toyota appearance followed in 1993, finishing sixth for the Japanese constructor in the Le Mans 24 Hours.